holochain/holochain-client-js/docs/API_adminwebsocket.md

 ```

 ## `<AdminWebsocket>.installAppBundle({ installed_app_id, source as path | bundle | hash, uuid?, properties? })`
-Request a new Dna to be registered using the given source, and optional uuid and properties.
+Request a hApp to be installed using the given source, and optional uuid and properties.
-Note: if a hash is passed as the dna source, then you must pass a uuid or a properties
 - `installed_app_id` - a `string`
 - bundle source as one  of the following named properties:
   - `path` -a `string`  of path to an App bundle file